-• Histogram of data collected by rolling marbles to try and knock hidden marbles out of the way.
+• Histogram of data collected by rolling marbles to try to knock hidden marbles out of the way.
 Each student made 10 tries and recorded the number of hits.

-Figure 4: Histogram of Rolling with Rutherford Data
+Figure 4: Histogram of Rolling with Rutherford data.

 What do we do?